pulumi/pulumi-terraform-bridge/dynamic/README.md

 ## Usage

-Dynamic bridged providers are a subset of parameterized providers <!-- TODO: Insert link to docs / blog post if/when it exists -->, so they are used via parameterization.
 If you are using a language besides Pulumi YAML, you start by generating an SDK.

 ### SDK Generation